Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 On the other hand, the Windows 11 system of AlmaLinux needs GitBash using the C/C++ packages of Vidual Studio Community, and then the related pip3 packages.
-However, the AlmaLinux-9 shows strange errors at one of the packages of pairlist before we should install # pip3 install genice.
+However, the AlmaLinux-9 shows strange errors at one of the packages of pairlist before we should install "pip3 install genice".
 On the other hand, Debian-12 has no difficulty in compiling "pip3 install genice".

 ### Ab-initio Siesta ###

-Next at the second test, we download the Siesta-4.1b code [3] and unpack by:
+Next at the third test, we download the Siesta-4.1b code [3] and unpack by
-% tar -zxvf siesta-4.1b.tar.gz.
+"tar -zxvf siesta-4.1b.tar.gz".
 Before working on the Siesta code, it is necessary to install the OpenBLAS and Scalapack packages.
 For OpenBLAS, it is straight forward after a while.

 However, the installation of Scalapack must go in a different way than CentOS.
 The scalapach-2.2.0 file is downloaded and expanded.
-At the BLACS/SRC directory, one must type $ make (no option), and mpif90 is done automatically.
-The same for PBLACS/SRC, but for SRC, one must give -fallow-argument-mismatch at Makefile's $(FC) line, and type $ make -k.
+At the BLACS/SRC directory, one must type $ make (no option), and mpif90 is done automatically to make a part of libscalapack.a.
+The same is done for PBLACS/SRC, but for SRC, one must give -fallow-argument-mismatch at the Makefile's $(FC) line, and type $ make -k.
 The TOOLS directory is typed just like $ make.
-It will be 10.7 MB for the latest libscalapack.a.
-*) Tested by Debian 12 OS
+It will be 10.7 MB for the latest libscalapack.a. *) Tested by Debian 12 OS

-The arch.make file for the MPI case mpifort is the following (the upper half of the arch.make):
+The arch.make file and mpifort for the MPI and OMP case is the following (the upper half of the arch.make):
   .SUFFIXES:
   .SUFFIXES: .f .F .o .c .a .f90 .F90
-  SIESTA_ARCH = gfortran-MPI
+  SIESTA_ARCH = gfortran-MPI-OMP

   CC = mpicc
   FPP = $(FC) -E -P -x c